 Quick takeaway

 AWS VPC cost is usually not the networking container quietly plotting against you.
-The surprise usually comes from the things around it: NAT Gateways, public IPv4 addresses, VPC endpoints, data transfer, VPN, Transit Gateway, PrivateLink, load balancers, and IPAM advanced features.
+The surprise usually comes from the things around it: NAT Gateways, public IPv4 addresses, VPC endpoints, VPC peering, data transfer, VPN, Transit Gateway, PrivateLink, load balancers, and IPAM advanced features.

 The VPC is often innocent.
 The traffic path may need a conversation.